top of page

 At Yarra City Psychology we offer a briefer/targeted assessment that is suitable to characterise the cognitive changes experienced by some people with brain cancer.
 For other people, a comprehensive neuropsychological assessment is the most appropriate (you are very welcome to chat to our admin team if you think one of these options could be helpful for you).

-This blog was prepared by Dr Sian Virtue-Griffiths, Clinical Neuropsychologist at Yarra City Psychology.
+This blog was prepared by Dr Sian Virtue-Griffiths, Psychologist and Clinical Neuropsychology Registrar at Yarra City Psychology.

 If you are an adult who is interested in clarifying the nature of cognitive changes after cancer or want support managing the cognitive difficulties you are experiencing, please give our team a call on (03) 9429 0050.